 Student visa holders may undertake no more than 25% of their total course by distance and/or online learning and must not enrol in exclusively distance or online study in any compulsory study period.
 In other words, 75% or more of your studies must be completed in class via face to face learning.

 If you are a recipient of the US Federal Direct Loan you must not enrol in any units of study offered by online or distance delivery if you wish to remain eligible for federal student aid.
 An educational program is not an eligible program for purposes of US Federal student aid if it is provided by correspondence or distance education in whole or in part.
 For more information please go to International Loans & US VA Benefits or contact the .

 If you are unable temporarily to continue with your studies for personal or medical reasons you may be eligible to apply for leave of absence or suspension of studies.
 Please contact your respective faculty advisers for approval.
 If you are requesting a Leave of Absence or Suspension for medical, compelling or compassionate reasons, you must provide supporting documentation to the faculty.
 Such reasons may include but are not limited to: maternity or extreme health related issues that prevent you from attending class, required military service in your home country, misconduct requiring suspension, failure to obtain a student visa.

 If you suspend your studies your eCoE will be cancelled.
 Therefore you may be required to leave Australia and you may be subject to visa cancellation.

 You may be required to reapply for your visa when you are ready to resume study.
-Students who are resuming studies following an approved Leave of Absence or Suspension are advised to fill in the online recommencement form at least two months before commencing in order to obtain a new eCoE.
+Students who are resuming studies following an approved leave of absence or suspension are advised to apply to recommence at least two months in advance in order to obtain a new eCoE.
 You can apply to recommence through the Sydney Student Portal, which can be accessed via MyUni.
 Click on ‘My Studies’ > ‘Course Details’ then follow the link to return from suspension.